valar/cli/README.md

 Valar supports a variety of constructors.
 If you are looking for an up-to-date list, please refer to [the official documentation](https://docs.valar.dev).

+> [!TIP]
-Using the `--project` flag is optional, if it is not defined a value will be inferred from the default project set via the `config` command or the projects supplied by the API service.
+> Using the `--project` flag is optional, if it is not defined a value will be inferred from the default project set via the `config` command or the projects supplied by the API service.

 #### Deploying a service